 Why do Snorkel Masks Fog Up?

-There are three reasons why your snorkel mask will ever end up fogging up:
+There are three reasons why your snorkel mask will fog up:

 - It’s dirty.
 When leftover dirt and oils are left on the lens, then moisture will attach to it instantaneously, giving you that horrid foggy appearance.
 Aside from that, moisture will also attach to imperfections on the glass, so you should clean it every time before use.

 - It’s new.
-You might think that a new snorkeling mask should be ready to go right after purchasing, but this simply is not the case.
+You might think that a new snorkeling mask should be ready to go right after purchasing, but this simply is not the case (my break-in advice.)
 In fact, most snorkel masks will have a leftover residue, known as silicone grease, left on the glass.
 The silicone will attract moisture, which leads to fogginess.

 - Moisture is getting inside.
 We know that a dirty or brand-new snorkel mask will attract moisture, so the best thing to do (aside from a thorough cleaning) is to make sure that moisture does not get inside in the first place.
 Dry your snorkel mask thoroughly before wearing and wear it properly.
 Try to avoid removing the mask during the snorkel session.
 Try to not exhale through your nose.